ryan-berger/ryan-berger.github.io/content/posts/queens.md

 - It must be the only element that is true on the entire column
 - It must be the only element that is true on its two different diagonals

-My initial attempt to encode this was was write a formula for each cell describing all the cells it was _not_, thinking that somehow this would magically end up in a satisfiable formula.
+My initial attempt to encode this was to write a formula for each cell describing all the cells it was _not_, thinking that somehow this would magically end up in a satisfiable formula.

 So, in this case we would say for a given cell: